Complexity classification of local Hamiltonian problems

 \subsection{The XY model}

 Another case which we can explicitly solve, and will turn out to be similar, is the XY model.
+(More precisely, the special case of the XY model that is -- somewhat confusingly -- called the XX model.)
 Here we have access to terms of the form $H := XX + YY$. $\qma$-hardness of this model was proven by Biamonte and Love in the case where we also have access to arbitrary $X$ and $Y$ terms~\cite{biamonte08}.
 As with the Heisenberg model, we will encode logical qubits within triples of physical qubits $(1,2,3)$.
 It can be explicitly calculated that the ground space of $H_{12} + H_{13} + H_{23}$ is the asymmetric subspace (i.e.\ the orthogonal subspace to the symmetric subspace) of 3 qubits.
 Therefore, we can effectively project onto this subspace using Corollary~\ref{cor:zerothorder}.
 When restricted to this subspace, up to an overall multiplicative scaling, we have

 Therefore, by taking linear combinations we can make $XI$ and $ZI$.
 When we apply $H$ interactions across pairs of triples, we get that all the matrices obtained are of the form $M^{(i,j)}_{13} (XX + YY)_{24}$.
 We will not write out all the matrices $M^{(i,j)}$ explicitly, but simply record that, similarly to the Heisenberg model, we have